Alex313031/promethium/README.md

 # Contributing

 If you have found any bugs or just want to see some new features in Promethium, feel free to open an issue.
-Every suggestion is very valuable for us, as they help us improve the browsing experience.
+Every suggestion is very valuable, as they help me improve the browsing experience.
 Also, please don't hesitate to open a pull request.
-This is really important to us and for the further development of this project.
+This is really important to me for the further development of this project.